 Thriving in disturbed soils, this thorny plant can be found along clear-cuts, roadsides, and pastures.
-Resilient as it may be, Bull Thistle can be picky about its light requirements, and doesn’t fare so well in healthy, densely-canopied forests.
+Resilient as it may be, Bull Thistle prefers rich, moist soils and does not tolerate shade.
+As a result, it doesn’t fare well in healthy, densely-canopied forests.

 Propagation & Vectors of Spread

 - Bull Thistle spreads through seeds, which germinate easily.
 In optimal conditions, mature Bull Thistle plants can produce 100 – 300 seeds per flower head, with one to more than 400 flower heads per plant.